trustrachel/peacemail/README.md

 I deal a lot with a thing I call jerkbrain.

 Jerkbrain is when your brain lies to you and tells you that normal, everyday things are scary and could murder you.
-This was a good thing back in the day where tiger-sized spiders could drop out of a tree at any moment and eat you, but not so good when the scariest thing we deal with is checking email.
+This was a good thing back in the day when tiger-sized spiders constantly dropped out of trees to suck out our sweet juicy innards, but not so good when the scariest thing we deal with is, say, checking email.

-The problem with a brain that refuses to tell the difference between spiders and cranky emails from people I don't like is I don't check email as much as I should, since it might contain digital spiders that will pour out of the computer and engulf me in a screaming wriggling mass.
-And this is a problem, both for me and the digital spiders, who just need me to confirm details or whatever.
+The problem with a brain that refuses to tell the difference between cranky emails from people I don't like and spiders pouring out of the computer to engulf me in a screaming wriggling mass is I don't check email as much as I should.
+And this is a problem, both for me and the spiders, who just want to confirm details whatever.

-So I wrote a script to make it better.
-This tells you whether or not you have mail and if that mail is from particular people so you know whether your email contains spiders and can plan accordingly.
+So I wrote a script.
+This summarizes your inbox and flags when there's mail from particular people, so you know when your email contains spiders and can plan accordingly.

 Setup
 ------